-The K2 children in our Country School are exploring ‘Landscapes of Design’ for their Project.
+The K2 children in our Country School are exploring ‘Landscapes of Design’ as part of their project learning.

 To support this work, we welcomed two experts to campus: Kheng, an Engineer and Designer who works in cotton and plastic manufacturing, and Lilly, who owns Mindful Sparks, delivering mindfulness training and curricula for educators.